SamuelAsherRivello/godot-project-template/README.md

 This repo includes best practices for project structure and C# coding standards for the **Godot Engine**.

+This is the ideal starting point for new Godot game projects.

 <img width="600" src="./Godot/Documentation/Images/Banner.png" alt="Best Practices">

 <BR>